Anxiety may be best known for its mental symptoms, but it's often the physical symptoms that cause the most distress.

 There are a lot of similarities between the two.
-Both may have lightheadedness or dizziness and feel like the heart is being squeezed, and both can make it harder to breathe (or come as a result of it being harder to breath).
+Both may have lightheadedness or dizziness and feel like the heart is being squeezed.
+Both can make it harder to breathe (or come as a result of it being harder to breath).
 It's not easy to tell the difference, but the differences are there.
 Furthermore, once you identify what anxiety chest pain feels like for you, in the moment, you may feel more reassured about what your symptoms are indicating (anxiety or cardiac).

 How to Reduce Anxiety and Chest Pain

-The best way to control chest pain is with prevention, by reducing your overall anxiety symptoms.
+The best way to manage chest pain is with prevention and by reducing your overall anxiety symptoms.
 The less you experience anxiety, the less risk you'll have for chest pain.

-If you're currently experiencing anxiety and chest pain, the best thing to do is the following:
+If you're currently experiencing anxiety and chest pain, the best things to do are the following:

-- Control Your Breathing – Recall that this type of chest pain is often caused by hyperventilation, and even if you're not hyperventilating, getting your breathing under control is a great way to calm the nerves.
+- Control Your Breathing Recall that this type of chest pain is often caused by hyperventilation, and even if you're not hyperventilating, getting your breathing under control is a great way to calm the nerves.
 Take slow, controlled breaths using deep breathing techniques that take at least 15 seconds and you'll quickly see a difference.
 Try to breathe in through your nose and out through your mouth, breathing deep from your diaphragm rather than shallow from your chest.

-- Control Your Thoughts – One of the reasons I recommend going to a doctor first is because understanding that your chest pain is anxiety related reduces the severity of the experience.
-If you know that your heart is in good health, don't let your thoughts spiral out of control.
-Otherwise you may make the chest pain worse.
+- Control Your Thoughts One of the reasons I recommend going to a doctor first is because understanding that your chest pain is anxiety related reduces the severity of the experience.
+If you know that your heart is in good health, don't let your thoughts spiral out of control because that may make the chest pain worse.

-- Control Your Environment – Chest pain caused by thoughts or anxieties is often made worse when you sit and focus on the experience.
+- Control Your Environment Chest pain caused by thoughts or anxiety is often made worse when you sit and focus on the experience.
 See if you can give yourself a healthy coping distraction, and much of the chest pain will fade away.
 Some suggestions for this include changing your location (go outside, get away from noise or chaos, take a bath), listen to relaxing or happy music, talk on the phone with a trusted friend, or use grounding techniques to focus on the present.

-Otherwise general anxiety control techniques are the most important strategy for reducing the experience of chest pain.
+Learning general anxiety management techniques are the most important strategy for reducing the experience of chest pain.